 The Board will facilitate input from industry and businesses to supplement labor market data in order to best align training funds with demand.
-Periodic surveying, focus groups, and other strategies to share and incorporate business input will be explored.
+Periodic surveying, focus groups, business education events, and other strategies to share and incorporate business input will be explored.